titerman/mapa-especial/README_EN.md

 * The website uses the `leaflet` library to display map data.
 * The interactive inputs in the filter component are powered by `headlessui` and `react-select`.
 * The `react-hook-form` library manages the filter form.
+* The website uses the `fullcalendar` library to display the event calendar.
 * The website uses `mdx` files to generate pages without interactive content.
 MDX allows you to mix Markdown code with JSX code.
 * The icons for map markers include the following third-party art from The Noun Project (CC BY 3.0):
     1. [Coffee](https://thenounproject.com/icon/coffee-5340097/) by *ohriandesign*